 And that's what I'm just telling you.

-If you, and I know you in the audience here are not the kind of people going to be persuaded, but you know who I'm talking about, the very people Obama hopes will vote Democrat because he's gonna go soak these people.
+If you, and I know you in the audience here are not the kind of people going to be persuaded, but you know who I'm talking about.

-He's gonna go soak these wealthy people.
+He's going to go soak these wealthy people.

-I'm telling you, those people are gonna spend as much time and money as they can to make sure he doesn't get it.
+I'm telling you, those people are going to spend as much time and money as they can to make sure he doesn't get it, which is going to result in those people not being productive and those people not creating jobs and those people not investing in their own business.

-They're gonna be investing in lawyers, and you know how that goes.
+And you know how that goes.

 It's a matter of principle, folks.